Krasutski/log_/README.md

-# LOG_
+# The "LOG_"
-Some logger suitable for embedded developments
+Just Logger but development for embedded devices